 | Last updated

 Struggling to find a gift for an Xbox-loving friend or family member, for this Christmas?
 We're here to help!
-Here are eight ideas to suit all sorts of budgets, and to appeal to all manner of tastes.
+Here are some ideas to suit all sorts of budgets, and to appeal to all manner of tastes.
+What they don't include is the consoles themselves - but then, you have Black Friday to bag one of those, already.

 Please note that all prices listed and stock numbers were accurate at the time of writing.
 Please also note that if you buy any of the products via the affiliate links on this page, we may earn a commission.